chiragvishnoi-01/Aviothic2.0_BitXBlood/DEPLOYMENT_CHECKLIST.md

 ## 🎉 Success!

-When all checklist items are completed and verified, your BloodLink application will be successfully deployed and ready for users!
+When all checklist items are completed and verified, your Raktchain application will be successfully deployed and ready for users!

 ---